 Speak to your GP if you have:

 - Two or more relatives on the same side of the family with colorectal or Lynch syndrome-related cancers (see the tables above)

-- Any family members diagnosed with colorectal cancer or Lynch syndrome-related cancers (see the tables above) under the age of 50
+- Any family members diagnosed with colorectal cancer or Lynch syndrome-related cancers (see the tables above) under the age of 50 and/or

-- Three or more relatives with LS-related cancers (see list above) on the same side of the family
+- Three or more relatives with Lynch syndrome-related cancers (see the tables above) on the same side of the family

 If these apply to you, you can speak to your GP about being referred for genetic counselling where you can talk about your risks, screening and prevention options.
 If you did go ahead with genetic testing, this takes place through a simple blood test.